 The items you'll make include:

-- Hand skills: Because petits fours are small in scale and served in groups, consistent execution is very exacting.
-Crafting diminutive versions of familiar pastries will give you practice in hand skills and refine your ability to turn out identical-looking product in large quantities.
+- Hand Skills: Because petit fours are small in scale and served in groups, consistent execution is very exacting.
+Crafting diminutive versions of familiar pastries will give you practice in hand skills and refine your ability to turn out identical products in large quantities.

-- Visual skills: An essential part of a pastry chef’s talent lies in design--knowing how to plate a dessert in a visually appealing manner.
-This unit will be your first exposure to plating, with several opportunities to practice arranging an assortment of the petits fours, taking into account shape, size and color.
+- Visual Skills: An essential part of a pastry chef’s talent lies in design--knowing how to plate a dessert in a visually appealing manner.
+This unit will be your first exposure to plating, with several opportunities to practice arranging an assortment of the petit fours, taking into account shape, size and color.

-- Taste: As you practice composing service platters for your petits fours, you will also be encouraged to think about flavor.
-You’ll evaluate how the flavors of individual petits fours pair with one another and build upon these findings when you eventually create your own.
+- Taste: As you practice composing service platters for your petit fours, you will be encouraged to think about flavor.
+You’ll evaluate how the flavors of individual petit fours pair with one another and build upon these findings when you eventually create your own.

-This unit of study will graduate in complexity and expose you to the challenges of working with chocolate and how to handle them like a pro.
+This deep-dive into chocolate will graduate in complexity and expose you to the challenges of working with chocolate and how to handle them like a pro.
 Chef-instructors will start you off with a general lesson on chocolate production and selection.
 You will move on to learning about the structure of chocolate and the tricky science of tempering melted chocolate for dipping candies and bonbons, as well as constructing your own creative chocolate sculptures.
 And finally, you will practice using chocolate to make cakes and plated desserts.

 Items You'll Make Include: